Vintgar Gorge Slovenia: Travel Guide to a scenic walk

 Stay and Food around Vintgar Gorge and Lake Bled

 We spent the night in Lake Bled at Villa Istra.
 Our charming 2-bedroom apartment in this villa-converted-to-design-hotel had direct access to the lake with stellar views.
-Their breakfast spread was very good, we didn’t try any other meal there.
+I can only imagine how charming Lake Bled must be in winter.

+The breakfast spread at Villa Istra was very good, we didn’t try any other meal there.
 We had a delicious dinner at Sova, a stone’s throw from Villa Istra in Lake Bled.
 The mushroom soup in a sourdough bowl at the Restaurant Vintgar, right outside the park, is just the thing after a long walk.

 For more ideas on what to do in and around Lake Bled, check these posts: